BadhanGanesh/BJOTPViewController/README.md

 A very simple and neat-looking view controller that lets you type in OTPs quick and easy.

-## Supports

-✅ iOS 11.0+

-✅ Swift 4.0+

-✅ Portrait | Landscape

-✅ Light Mode | Dark Mode

-✅ iOS | iPadOS | macOS (Catalyst)

-✅ Objective-C (Xcode 11.4 onwards)

-## Features

-✅ Keyboard handling

-✅ Copy-Paste handling

-✅ Auto-fill from Messages app

-✅ Apple-inspired Clean User Interface

-✅ Custom primay / secondary / footer labels

-✅ Detection of copied text / code from outside the app

-## Installation

-1. In Xcode project, go to **File** → **Swift Packages** → **Add Package Dependency...**

-2. Paste the repo URL: https://github.com/BadhanGanesh/BJOTPViewController.git

-3. Follow onscreen instructions for choosing the package options and targets you want to add the dependency to - but make sure you always consider choosing the latest version for the best experience - and click **Finish** when you're done.

-## Screenshots

 ![App Screens 1](.app_screens_1.png)
 -----
 ![App Screens 2](.app_screens_2.png)